 Meet the CityDance International Summer Intensive Artists!

-Using an online platform, we have the unique opportunity this summer to bring together a talented and exciting lineup of international artists and American artists who work internationally and have extensive experience producing their work online.
-This virtual intensive, July 20 through 31, 2020, serves to ignite a dancer’s creativity and accelerate his or her technical and artistic trajectory.
+The CityDance International Intensive brings together a talented and exciting lineup of American artists who work internationally as well as international guests who have experience producing their work online.
+This intensive serves to ignite a young dancer’s creativity and accelerate his or her technical and artistic trajectory.

 Lorraine Spiegler, Founding Artistic Director, CityDance School & Conservatory